danfruehauf/Scripts/nagios/check_vpn/README.md

 check_vpn is a nagios plugin to check VPN status.

-Currently the types of VPN supported are:
+The types of VPNs currently supported are:
  * OpenVPN
  * SSH
  * L2TP
  * PPTP

+Future:
+ * IPSEC (using racoon road warrior client)
+ * Anything else people would like to see supported

 ## Features